Morthland College: History

-Morthland College was founded by Dr. Tim Morthland in 2009.
-Dr. Morthland pioneered the institution of a Christian college in the region, founded on the principles of scholarship and Christianity.
-He began gathering support for the school and on March 29, 2009, seventy community members met in West Frankfort to discuss the subject of building a Christian college in Southern Illinois.
+Morthland College was founded by Tim Morthland in 2009.
+Morthland pioneered the institution of a Christian college in the region, founded on the principles of scholarship and conservative Christianity.
+He began gathering support for the school and on March 29, 2009, seventy community members met in West Frankfort to discuss the subject of building a Christian college in southern Illinois.
 In October 2009, the institution was incorporated as a non-profit organization and it was certified by the IRS in March 2010 with 501C3 status.
 Dr. Morthland and the board of trustees appointed 32 faculty members who embrace the "Christian" values of the college.

 On October 5, 2010, Morthland College when the college was given approval by the Illinois Board of Higher Education (IBHE) to operate.
 As part of the IBHE approval process, the college received a thorough review that included: site visits and meetings, and analysis of the course catalog and offerings.
 The college began recruiting its first students to begin the following fall semester.
 Morthland set an enrollment cap of 100 students for the first year but a five-year goal of 500 students.

 The college opened offices in downtown West Frankfort, planned to hold classes at the community high school, library and park district buildings.
 Morthland College initial programs of study included the BA in Biblical Studies and the BA in Classics.

 Morthland held opening ceremonies on August 15, 2011.
 The ceremony marked the official opening of the college and included speeches and prayers from Dr. Morthland, faculty, and guest speakers.
 Classes began the next day on August 16, 2011, with 11 full and part-time students enrolled in two degrees programs, a Bachelor of Arts in Classics or a Bachelor of Arts in Biblical Studies.
 The college utilized two classrooms and a computer lab in its administration building on Main Street in West Frankfort.

 In October 2011, the college received approval from the IBHE to offer a BA in Business Administration to begin in the 2012–13 academic year.
 In early 2012, Morthland announced further expansion, adding an athletic department with five initial sports.

 In the summer to 2012, the college continued expansion efforts and purchased the historic former Elks building located at Oak and Emma Streets in West Frankfort.
-The four-story, 15000 sqft building was built in 1923; it houses administrative offices, faculty offices, chapel, student commons, and a kitchen and student area.
+The four-story, 15000 sqft building was built in 1923; it housed administrative offices, faculty offices, chapel, student commons, and a kitchen and student area.
 The college's enrollment increased to over forty students in the fall semester, up from the original 11 in the first year of the college.

 In April 2013, Morthland College was awarded Candidate status by the Transnational Association of Christian Colleges and Schools (TRACS).
 TRACS is recognized by the United States Department of Education (USDE), the Council for Higher Education Accreditation (CHEA) and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).
 One year later, in April 2014, Morthland College was awarded full accreditation by TRACS.